Skip to main content

 • Dizziness and nausea (vertigo)

-What are the causes of a TBI?
+What causes a TBI?

 Common causes include falls, car or motorcycle crashes, vehicular accidents involving pedestrians, athletics, and assaults with or without a weapon.

-How is a diagnosis of a TBI made?
+How is a TBI diagnosed?

 When a person is brought to the emergency room with a head injury, doctors will learn as much as possible about his or her symptoms and how the injury occurred.
 The person’s condition is assessed quickly to determine the extent of injury.